rachfop/runpod-docs/docs/get-started/billing-information.md

 All billing, including per-hour compute and storage billing, is charged per minute.

-For more information on billing questions see [Billing FAQ](docs/references/faq/faq.md#billing).
+For more information on billing questions, see [Billing FAQ](docs/references/faq/faq.md#billing).

 ### Payment methods